perslev/U-Time/README.md

             --test_fraction 0.15 \
             --subject_matching_regex 'SC4(\d{2}).*' \
             --seed 123

+# Split dataset DCSM
+ut cv_split --data_dir data/dcsm/ \
+            --subject_dir_pattern 'tp*' \
+            --CV 1 \
+            --validation_fraction 0.10 \
+            --test_fraction 0.15 \
+            --seed 123
 ```

+Note that the splitting of SEDF-SC is performed on a per-subject basis.
+All PSG records from the same subject will be placed into the same dataset split.
+This is not needed for DCSM as all recordings are of unique subjects.

 *Please be aware that if you modify any of the above commands to e.g. use different output directory names, you will need to modify paths in dataset hyperparameter files stored under `hyperparameters/dataset_configurations` as appropriate before proceding with the next steps.*